cupofsketches/cupofsketches.github.io/summercollection/README.md

 ## Features

-- Save card status selections and load from an existing file.
+- [in development] Save card status selections and load from an existing file.
 - Select card status (needed/duplicate) for each card using intuitive radio buttons.
 - Generate formatted output for Reddit and in-game chat formats with a click of a button.
 - Copy and paste the generated text directly into Reddit posts or in-game chats.